In this article I’m going to cover:

 They were trying to manifest certain things, but their past was overriding their efforts because their subconscious mind had been so impressed with past negative events.

-(This is what happened for me when I tried to use the Law of Attraction/the Secret when I discovered it 15 years ago.
+(This is what happened for me when I tried to use the Law of Attraction and ‘the Secret’ when I discovered it 15 years ago.
 I just couldn’t get it to work for me.)

 The fact is, Neville Goddard came from a loving family and had a pleasant childhood growing up in Barbados.
 He said that his mother instilled a sense of self-worth in him.
 So, therefore Neville likely had a high self-concept.
 This is probably one of the reasons conscious manifesting came easy to him.